 If you want a lower fee managed portfolio with advice you can go with a Canadian Robo Advisor.

 And certainly, it’s easy to build the simple stock portfolio.

-Well, no more Canada.
 It’s time to cut the crap.
 It’s time to cut the fees.
 It may be time to say goodbye to your advisor who told you not to worry about the fees you pay.
 Or like many Canadians you might not be able to get a straight answer on the fees that you pay.
 As an advisor at Tangerine Investments I performed Portfolio Analysis for Canadians.
 I witnessed the disastrous effects of high fees and poor or no advice.
 It’s time to keep more of your money in your portfolio pocket.
 Lower fees might help us reach our financial goals sooner.
-Lower fees might help us enjoy a more prosperous retirement.
+Lower fees might help us enjoy a much more prosperous retirement.

 You’re not alone.
 Many in the lower fee investment community are willing to help.
-Drop a note to me, click on Contact Dale at the top of this page.
+Drop me a note, click on Contact Dale at the top of this page.
 I am happy to help, for karma.